 These days, Christmas can make us feel like we have reached “peak stuff.”
 A modern Christmas is made up of awful crowds, getting trapped in shopping centre car parks, and long, soul-destroying queues.
 But it wasn’t always like this.
-Let’s remember how Irish people traditionally celebrated this time of year.
-And there are no queues in sight.
+Let’s remember some Irish Christmas traditions from way back when there were no queues in sight.

 By Nicole Buckler

 For as long as humans have been in Ireland, they have celebrated midwinter.
 The modern-day “Christmas” that we celebrate in 2017, is just the latest incarnation of this celebration.
-However, many Irish people feel that we have lost a lot of the meaning once ascribed to the month of December.
-So let’s go back and remember how indigenous Irish people have traditionally celebrated the darkest part of the year.
+However, many of us feel that we have lost a lot of the meaning once ascribed to the month of December.
+So let’s go back and remember how Irish people traditionally celebrated the darkest part of the year.

 As Christianity spread westward across the Roman Empire, it encountered the Celtic world.
 The Celts already had their own gods and goddesses and elaborate belief systems.
 These were tied to nature, the seasons, and celestial movements.
 Christians of this time superimposed their own celebrations over pagan festivals, so that conversion of the natives wasn’t so jarring, and it always worked.

 Soon enough, the Church of Rome had overlaid the Celtic birth of the Sun with the birth of the Son.
 The indoctrinated Celts now worshipped the birth of Christ, not the birth of the sun.
 But, both the sun and the Son offered to banish the dark and welcome the light.

 By the 8th century, the traditional twelve-day pagan festival was now a sacred season according to the Church, who renamed it the Twelve Days of Christ Mass.
 The old Celtic festival of feasting, merrymaking, singing, dancing, fun-loving anarchy and ‘misrule’ which took place at the end of December, was now a religious festival.